The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 Thanks, Rich.

 With all the challenges our industry has faced over the past few years and with companies' equity valuations at low levels, I can understand why many investors are less focused on the long term.
 But I think it is important to reiterate that we strongly believe that this industry will realize tremendous long-term value.
-Near-term uncertainties remain, including trends in grain prices and new fertilizer capacity.
+Near-term, uncertainties remain, including trends in grain prices and new fertilizer capacity.
 New capacity comes to the market in big steps, and the capacity expansions we all started when markets were strong are bringing new tonnes when markets are softer.

 But grower demand has persisted in a steady upward climb, despite tough farm and commodity economics.
 In fact, next year we expect another step up in global shipments for both potash and phosphates, with both nutrients achieving record shipments.
 That's driven by two factors that are not going to change.
-First, farmers have a strong incentive to maximize their yields and in turn their revenue per acre, and balanced crop nutrition is required for higher yield.
+First, farmers have a strong incentive to maximize their yields and in turn, their revenue per acre, and balanced crop nutrition is required for higher yield.
 And second, the globe's demand for food will continue to increase.
 To put it simply, agriculture's increasing demand for crop nutrients will absorb the new supply over time.

 Mosaic is in excellent position now, with our cost and capital controls delivering real benefits, and we are extremely well positioned to outperform when business dynamics strengthen.
 Our many moves over the past several years and our pending Vale Fertilizantes acquisition create tremendous earnings leverage and opportunity for our shareholders.